kylpo/react-playbook/deep-dives/refs.md

 vs. `<div ref='myRef' />`

-Wouldn't it be nice to use `ref` callbacks with the same DX of `ref` strings?
+Wouldn't it be nice to use `ref` callbacks with the same DX (developer experience) of `ref` strings?

 Well, if you're using [Preact](https://github.com/developit/preact), you're in luck. [linkref](https://github.com/developit/linkref), from Preact's creator, provides an abstraction for creating and setting function `ref`s.

 ![](https://camo.githubusercontent.com/a2afe02731bdae6d2eacd5d6c975d754423db525/687474703a2f2f692e696d6775722e636f6d2f56346b5467626e2e706e67)

-`linkref` does **not** [currently](https://github.com/developit/linkref/issues/2) work in React.
-I'm hoping it will someday, or a babel plugin is created in the future to accomplish this. [babel-plugin-transform-jsx-ref-to-function](https://github.com/fresk-nc/babel-plugin-transform-jsx-ref-to-function) comes close, but it uses inline `ref` callbacks, which hurts performance (as mentioned below).
+Unfortunatelu, `linkref` does **not** [currently](https://github.com/developit/linkref/issues/2) work in React.
+I'm hoping it will someday, or a future babel plugin will accomplish this. [babel-plugin-transform-jsx-ref-to-function](https://github.com/fresk-nc/babel-plugin-transform-jsx-ref-to-function) comes close, but it uses inline `ref` callbacks, which hurts performance (as mentioned below).
 [This](https://twitter.com/thejameskyle/status/859420749844680708) tweet thread with @thejameskyle is also relevant.

 ## The gotchas
-### Avoid inlining `ref` callbacks
+### Don't inline `ref` callbacks
-Code examples look so much simpler and easier to follow when `ref` callbacksare inlined:
+Code examples look so much simpler and easier to follow when `ref` callbacks are inlined:

 ```jsx
 <div ref={node => this.node = node} />
 ```

-And this is why so many tutorials use them, but **don't** bring this pattern into your code!
-This inline function produces a performance hit because it creates a new function on **EVERY** re-`render()`.
+Which is why so many tutorials show them inlined, but **don't** bring this bad practice into your code!
+Arrow and `bind` functions in a `render()` produce a performance hit by creating a new function on **EVERY** re-render.

 Do the right thing: